KevinG090/KevinG090/README.md

 ## Hello World! 👋🏼 Welcome to my Github

-### My name is Kevin Guevara, I decided to learn programming at the end of the year 2020, currently I'm studying software development thanks to the Faculty of Engineering of the 'Universidad de Antioquia'.
+### My name is Kevin Guevara, I decided to learn programming at the end of the year 2020, currently I'm studying software development in ONE, it's an education program thanks to Alura Latam and Oracle

  ## :calendar: I'm currently  ...</h2>